10 years. That’s how long it’s been since I’ve seen his face, heard his laughter, hugged him goodbye.

 But I guess that’s why they call people like me, “survivors.”
 Somehow, some way, we survive in a world full of unknowns.
 We keep going, we pick ourselves up over and over and over again.
 The pain is deep, haunting, and always hard to talk about.
 But I have hope.

 My hope is that someday, we’ll be able to talk about mental health in a way that isn’t shameful.
 I hope the dark cloud that depression brings will finally be understood.
-I hope someday, people will stop saying, “get over it,” “don’t be so emo,” or “he/she is such a baby,” when talking with or about someone who struggles with depression.
+I hope someday, people will stop saying, “get over it,” when talking with or about someone who struggles with depression.
 Because let’s be honest… Nobody wants to be depressed.
 Nobody chooses to be depressed.
 Depression isn’t fun.
 If it was something a person could just “get over,” don’t you think they would?

 I made a promise to myself earlier this year to be honest and careful with myself.
 I want to take care of myself and pay attention to the areas of my life that I’ve neglected for so long.
 My own mental health is one of those areas.
 So, I needed to practice what I preach.
 I started seeing a therapist for the first time ever last month and I finally feel like I’m breaking open the parts of myself I’ve tried so hard to ignore.
 So far, I have no regrets.
 And because I don’t want “therapist” or “depression” to be considered dirty words, I wanted to talk about them here, openly and honestly.
 This is my safe space.
 And if you’re here and reading this, thank you.

 Erik was one of the many, many people the world has lost to suicide.
 Suicide is the 10th leading cause of death in the United States and is the 2nd leading cause of death for youths between the ages of 10-24.
 Each year for the past six years, I’ve walked in Erik’s memory with AFSP, the American Foundation for Suicide Prevention.
 Walking among other survivors is powerful and healing.
 If you’re a survivor, I recommend it.
 Talk about suicide, share your story, and find a way to heal.
 I hope you practice self-care in your own life and reach out to those who you suspect might need help or guidance.
-Because at the end of the day, we’re all in this together.
+We’re all in this together.
+We’re all stronger together. xo